 How to Update Old Blog Posts and Increase Your Page Views

-2) Pin your new image to your Pinterest blog board.
+2) Pin your new image to your Pinterest blog board and other boards as applicable.
 I know you have a “My Blog” board on Pinterest, right?
+If not, set one up!
 If you are a member of group boards on Pinterest, be sure to pin your new image here as well.

 3) Update the internal links in your post.
 You can link to newer posts you’ve written to keep people on your blog longer and increase your page views.